vadimfrolov/QR-code-handlebars/README.md

 # Description:
-Resposive and mobile friendly design for app that creates qr codes from any phrase
+Responsive and mobile friendly design for app that creates qr codes from any phrase

 ### Demo ###
 https://qrcodenoslack.herokuapp.com/